 Every day over 30,000 students travel to and from schools throughout Wellington City.
 Supporting active travel is one of ways the Council helps to make this journey safe, reduce traffic congestion and encourage sustainable transport choices.

-- increased physical activity and student's independence
+- increased physical activity and better concentration in class

 - the opportunity to engage with the wider community